 ASCL Local Representatives

-Representing over 19,000 members, ASCL is dependent on its team of local representatives who volunteer to help represent and inform our members.
+Representing more than 20,000 members, ASCL is dependent on its team of local representatives who volunteer to help represent and inform our members.

 What is an ASCL Local Representative?

 Local Representatives are ASCL members who are usually serving school or college leaders who volunteer to represent members either in a geographic location/locality or a trust.
 Local Representatives are fully trained and accredited by ASCL.

 What do Local Representatives do?

 There are five key aspects to the Local Representative role:

 - Negotiating and communicating between ASCL members and organisations such as a school, college, Trust or local authority on certain non-national policies and other issues.
 This may include representing ASCL on Joint Negotiating Committees (JNC).

 - Liaising with ASCL via Regional Officers on issues arising locally which may be causing members concern.

 - Communicating with members locally to update them on ASCL policy and action nationally, including, when appropriate, arranging local meetings.

 - Helping to recruit new members from colleagues newly appointed to SLT.